 The events are electronically timed and competitors are issued with a RFID timing bracelet that is worn on the ankle.

 · Our events are non drafting events, which means you must stay 10 m behind another competitor unless overtaking in which you have 20 seconds to advance your front axle past you opponent.
-This procedure must be to the right and a minium clearance of 1 m maintained.
-The competitor whose axle is behind must fallback to maintain a 10 m clearance.
+This procedure must be to the right and a minimum clearance of 1 m maintained.
+The competitor whose axle is behind must fall back to maintain a 10 m clearance.

 · Lane entry points are clearly marked with the shorter events closer to the finish line.

-· In 25 metre pools competitors proceed up the right side of the current lane, turn at the end then return back on the left side of the lane.
+· In 25 metre pools competitors proceed up the left side of the current lane, turn at the end then return back on the right side of the lane.
 When they reach their entry point they must duck under the lane divider and repeat the process until they reach the finish.

 · In 50 metre pools competitors proceed up the lane in any position until they reach the end then duck under the lane divider and return back down the next lane repeating the process until they reach the finish.